✓ Updated June 2026

 What is Arequipa, Peru famous for?

-Ready to book Arequipa, Peru?
+When you're ready to book Arequipa, Peru

 Compare prices across top travel sites to find the best deal.